miking-lang/miking-dppl/treeppl/treeppl-manifesto.md

 Semantics:

+1. How do we handle typing
+ - dynamically typed language?
-1. How do we handle typing (dynamically typed language, or a statistically typed language when all checking is done in compile down, which is more conservative)?
+ - or a statistically typed language when all checking is done at compile-time (more conservative)?

 2. When instructing the user, how do they think about models, do they think in terms of objects or in functions?